8e7an/dotvim/NOTES.md

 `gf` Open file path under cursor into a new buffer.
 Relative but if full path will follow that absolute path.

-`g_` Go to the last non-whitespace character on the current line.
+`g_` Move the cursor to the last non-blank character in the line.

 `gx` Open file/url under cursor - urls should open in the browser but, due to a bug in Vim 8.2 (which I have) it attempts to download the HTML as a file instead (which is not what I want.